zurrehma/Jenkins-Terraform-Kubernetes/README.md

 The Jenkins username and password can be obtained from ***demo/common_vars.yaml*** file.

-## Task: Create a job and build it using this infrastructure.
+## Create a job and build it using this infrastructure.
 I have created a [jenkins-cicd-example](https://github.com/zurrehma/jenkins-cicd-example) repository on my GitHub account.
 It contains a basic ***Go*** app.
 The code and deployment files are compiled from different sources.

 > **Note**